logchimp/docs/docs/install/gitpod.md

 ---
 title: Run LogChimp in Gitpod
+description: Want to give a quick spin to LogChimp?
 slug: /docs/install/gitpod
 ---

 <!-- components -->
 import Blockquote from "@/components/Blockquote"

-Want to give a quick spin to LogChimp?

 <Blockquote type="alert">
   It's not recommended to use Gitpod for production usage.